Equity release on buy to let properties

 Sell the property

 If you are in need of extra money, you could consider selling your rental property.
-In addition to freeing up the extra cash, you would also be free of the maintenance and upkeep worries that go hand in hand with being a landlord and owning a buy to let.
+In addition to freeing up the extra cash, you would also be free of the maintenance and upkeep worries that go hand in hand with being a landlord and owning a buy-to-let.

 It really depends on your personal circumstances and requirements, which is where professional advice from the experts will help.